If you are reading this text you have probably already decided that

 - Run the game

-As we can see from the table above, AlanIDE covers the 6 gray cells (Edit and Compile for the three platforms), which makes it a good candidate for a simple setup.
+As we can see from the table above, AlanIDE covers all three OS:es and supports the Edit and Compile steps.
+This makes it a good candidate for a simple setup.
 It also works on all the platforms supported by Alan, so the steps to set it up are the same.

-If you are starting out with AlanIDE you probably want to use a GUI-based interpreter to run your game.
+If you are starting out with the AlanIDE you probably want to use a GUI-based interpreter to run and test your game.
 On the Windows operating system there is a Alan provided version, WinArun.
-The third party, general multi-format, interpreter/runner Gargoyle also plays Alan games, and it covers all the three platforms in that respect (the 3 blue cells).
-So we will have a look at setting up AlanIDE and Gargoyle on the three platforms.
+The third party, general multi-format, interpreter/runner Gargoyle also plays Alan games, and it covers all the three platforms.
+We will have a look at setting up AlanIDE and Gargoyle.
 The differences between the platforms are marginal.

-Remember that using AlanIDE is not the only way to work with Alan, so once you have become accustomed with Alan and want to do some serious work, you might want to investigate the other options to find your favourite setup.
+Using AlanIDE is not the only way to work with Alan, so if you are familiar with software development in a command line environment, you might also want to investigate the other options to find your favourite setup.

 - Next >>